tonytheleg/zookie-consumer-poc/README.md

 # Zookie Consumer POC

-Super simple Kafka Consumer setup that allows for testing consuming messages from a topic with Go.
-Settings are easily updated in Go or compose files to nail down configurations needed to ensure the right consistency of message processing
+Super simple PoC of leveraging a Kafka Consumer for consuming messages from a topic containing Zookies to update in a database.
+The goal is to show a basic setup of how we can monitor a topic, consume messages of a specific prescribed format, and update the resources in a database AND ensure updates are ordered for consistency.

 ### Build